The dire predictions about a Russian cyber onslaught haven’t come true in Ukraine. At least not yet.

 Ukraine’s core cyberdefense has done better than expected because it focused on the issue after Russian hackers briefly knocked out power to swaths of the country in 2015 and 2016, said David Cowan, a veteran cybersecurity venture capitalist and corporate director, and because it has had help from American and European experts.

-“I would have thought that by now Russia would have been disabled a lot of more infrastructure around communications, power and water,” Cowan said.
+“I would have thought that by now Russia would have disabled a lot more infrastructure around communications, power and water,” Cowan said.
 “If Russia were attacking the U.S., there would be more cyber damage.”

 The absence of major disruptions predicted by cyberwar doctrine has allowed Ukraine’s President Volodymyr Zelensky to deliver propaganda coups with little more than a smartphone and a data link.
 Images of civilian casualties, the brutal shelling of cities and also some Russian losses have undermined that nation’s claims of a limited and humane “special military operation.”
 A viral audio clip of Ukrainian soldiers on a tiny island telling a Russian warship to “go f--- yourself” has become a defining moment of national resistance.